 Talk about hammering the plastic.
 In November 2016 Australia’s 16.7 million credit card accounts were used to make 226 million transactions with a total value of $27.8 billion.
 We are currently paying interest on $32.2 billion worth of credit card debt, running up an annual interest bill of over $5.6 billion (that’s $5,600,000,000!).

-Don’t become a statistic – here are some things to look out for plus a few tips.
+If you don’t want to become a statistic, here are some things to look out for plus a few tips.

 - Over 40% of credit card spending goes on groceries and utilities.
 While this isn’t a problem if you pay off your card balance in full each month, if you’re paying interest just so you can buy the necessities of life, it’s a real danger sign that you may be living beyond your means.

 - Most credit limits are well beyond cardholder needs.
 On average, Australians only use about a third of their available credit limits each month.
 However, by giving you a higher credit limit card issuers hope temptation will get the better of you.
 If that means you can’t pay off your entire balance each month you’ll end up paying them lots of interest.

 - Also bear in mind that if you apply for a personal loan or mortgage in the future, lenders will look at your combined card limits, not just the balances.
 High credit limits will affect the size of the loan approved.
 Reduce the temptation and reduce your limits to appropriate amounts.

 - Beware of the bonus card.
 Yet another credit card may come with a new mortgage.
 Look out for annual fees or other costs and make sure you understand what’s involved.
 If you don’t need it, cancel it.

 Credit card tips